liammclennan/withouttheloop/contents/articles/2014-09-20-Prometheus/index.md

 template: article.jade
 ---

-I would like to program in a way that is strict, unambiguous and correct as possible.
+I would like to program in a way that is as strict, unambiguous and correct as possible.
 I want the compiler to assist as much as possible, for new development and for refactoring.
 SPJ has described a compiler as a, "weak theorem prover" and I want my theorems weakly proven.
 But there is a problem.
 A lot of my work is in the browser where JavaScript is the only option, and JavaScript does not meet any of my stated requirements.
 Fortunately, there is a neat little project called [TypeScript](http://www.typescriptlang.org/) that adds static type checking to JavaScript.

 For C# solutions there is a tool called [netjs](https://github.com/praeclarum/Netjs) that can compile C# code to TypeScript and thence to JavaScript.
 I tested it on a simple C# solution with success, however, it does not work for F# projects.